 16. Ministry of Science, Industry and Technology, MSIT, TR

-The work programme consists of 6 “Work Packages”
+The work programme consisted of 6 “Work Packages”

 WP1 – Management.
-PROSAFE provides the day-to-day management.
+PROSAFE provided the day-to-day management.

 WP3 -Training for MSAs.
-A series of Good Practice Guidelines have been developed in order to train the MSAs:
+A series of Good Practice Guidelines was developed in order to train the MSAs: